Local rigidity of weak or no hyperbolicity algebraic actions: Proof of Proposition

-then we have $\norm{v}\leq C\gamma$. \end{observation} The above observation allows us to assume that $\GG$ is simple over $\textbf{k}$, $\textbf{k}=\RR$ or $\CC$.
-The proof for $\GG$ of type $A_n$ is in \cite{W5}.
-Here we only give the proof for $\GG$ of type $C_n$.
+We show that: let $A$ be a maximal abelian subgroup of $\GG$ of type $A_n$, $n\geq3$, then $A$ is geometrically stable.
 In fact, the proofs for different types of $\GG$ are very similar.
-After minor modifications the proof for type $C_n$ still works for other types of groups.
+After minor modifications the proof for type $A_n$ still works for other types of groups.